simonrob/pyoslog/README.md

 python -m unittest
 ```

-Please note that if Console.app is live-streaming messages, some tests may fail.
+All of pyoslog's code is covered by tests, but please note that if Console.app is live-streaming messages, some tests may fail.
-See [`test_logging.py`](https://github.com/simonrob/pyoslog/blob/main/tests/test_logging.py#L93) for discussion about why this is the case.
+See [`test_logging.py`](https://github.com/simonrob/pyoslog/blob/main/tests/test_logging.py#L96) for discussion about why this is the case.

 ## Alternatives